What is a waterfall chart?

 You can style your waterfall chart just like any other chart by left-clicking on the element that you’d like to format.
 From there, you will be able to edit the fill color, border color, text format, etc.

 However, you might notice that negative values do not have minus signs by default.
-This can be changed by left clicking on the label of a negative segment, and from the number format drop down, selecting “-1.00” or similar format.
+This can be changed by left-clicking on the label of a negative segment, and from the number format drop-down, selecting

 It’s also good practice to change the colors of the segments to reflect the direction of the segment.
 For example, positive segments filled green and negative segments filled red.